SGFC Eagles Maryland: Affiliated clubs

 In 2016, SGFC's board announced the beginning of the affiliation link with the 36 Lion Football Club Lagos as a sister club.

 Colors and badge

 The team's colors and original logo were announced in October 2016 during a presentation in Baltimore.
 Green and white are the SGFC Eagles' primary colors, with three white stripes along the shoulder.
 The final design incorporates team history through the vintage logo of soaring eagles.
 It also includes the Maryland state flag.

 Stadium

 The home ground of SGFC Eagles Maryland is Paint Branch High School's stadium, a multi-purpose sports facility located in Burtonsville, Maryland.

 Training facilities

 Since the club's founding in 1999, the SGFC Eagles' training field was MNCPPC Recreation Park located in Metzerott, College Park, adjacent to the University of Maryland campus.

-In 2017, the SGFC Eagles moved their training sessions to the Cardinal Ribbons Training Complex in Baltimore.
+In 2017, the SGFC Eagles moved their training sessions to the Cardinal Gibbons Training Complex in Baltimore.